jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Microsoft Azure/Fetch Resource Simple Data.md

 ## Virtual Network <a name="vnet"></a>
  - In NetBrain, we generate an "Azure VNet Distributed Router" for each Azure Virtual Network to represent its networking entity.
- - The Azure VNet's resource URI is saved in the "vNetId" data field of the VNet Distributed Router.
+ - The Azure Virtual Network's resource URI is saved in the "vNetId" data field of the Azure VNet Distributed Router.
  - For the usage please check samples below.

 # Samples <a name="sample"></a>